-Interns are placed in the office of a State Senator or Representative and work all 90 days of the legislative session.
+Interns are placed in the office of a State Senator or Representative and work through the 90-day statutorily mandated legislative session from January to April.
 Typically, interns are treated as regular, full-time staff and participate in all the responsibilities of full-time legislative staffers, including tracking and moving legislation, communicating with constituents, and meeting with lobbyists and other legislative staff.
-In 2012, several interns drafted and managed legislation that was ultimately passed by the legislature.
-Interns also testified on legislation in formal hearings, and engaged in constituent service and outreach.
+It is not uncommon for interns to draft and manage legislation which is ultimately signed into law.
+Interns also testify on legislation in formal hearings, and engage in constituent service and outreach.
 The legislative component of the internship is a demanding experience, but one which has prepared numerous interns for work as legislative staff, legislators, appointed officials, and academics.